legout/veritascribe/ENHANCEMENTS.md

 ---

+## ✅ Phase 1 Implementation Status (COMPLETED)

+**Phase 1 High-Impact Features have been successfully implemented:**

+1. **Annotated PDF Output** ✅ - Generate PDFs with highlighted errors and detailed annotations
+2. **Cost and Token Usage Monitoring** ✅ - Track LLM usage and estimate costs across all providers
+3. **DSPy Prompt Optimization** ✅ - Multi-language few-shot learning for improved analysis accuracy

+All features are now fully integrated into the VeritaScribe pipeline and available through the CLI.

+---

 ## 2. High-Impact Feature Enhancements

 ### 2.1.
-Annotated PDF Output
+Annotated PDF Output ✅ COMPLETED

 -   **Goal:** Generate a copy of the analyzed PDF with errors highlighted and explained directly on the page, providing highly contextual and actionable feedback.
--   **Current Status:** Not implemented.
-Reports are currently generated as separate text, JSON, and image files.
+-   **Current Status:** ✅ IMPLEMENTED.
+Annotated PDFs can be generated using the `--annotate` flag.
+Errors are highlighted with severity-based colors (red, orange, yellow) and include detailed sticky note annotations with explanations and suggestions.
--   **Relevance:** Still a high-impact, user-facing feature that would greatly improve the usability of the tool.
+-   **Relevance:** High-impact, user-facing feature that greatly improves the usability of the tool.

 #### Implementation Plan